Angus Maddison

-Angus Maddison (6 December 1926 – 24 April 2010) was a distinguished British economist specialising in quantitative macro economic history, including the measurement and analysis of economic growth and development.
+Angus Maddison (6 December 1926 – 24 April 2010) was a British economist specialising in quantitative macro economic history, including the measurement and analysis of economic growth and development.

 Maddison lectured at several universities over the course of his career, including the University of St. Andrews in Scotland and Harvard University.
 In 1978, Maddison was appointed Historical Professor in the Faculty of Economics at the University of Groningen (RUG).
 He retired in 1996 and became Emeritus Professor.

 Maddison is particularly known for documenting economic performance over long periods of time and across major countries in every continent of the world.

 Early life and OEEC/OECD

 Born in Newcastle-on-Tyne, England, Maddison was educated at Darlington Grammar School and subsequently attended Selwyn College, Cambridge, as an undergraduate.
 After attending McGill University and Johns Hopkins University as a graduate student, he decided not to pursue a PhD and returned to the United Kingdom to teach for a year at the University of St. Andrews.
 He subsequently got his doctorate in 1978 at the University of Aix-Marseille in France.

 In 1953, Maddison joined the Organisation for European Economic Cooperation (OEEC), and afterwards became Head of the OEEC Economics Division.
 In 1963, after the OEEC became the Organisation for Economic Co-operation and Development (OECD), Maddison became Assistant Director of the Economic Development Department.
 In 1966–71 he took leave of absence and spent the next 15 years in a series of consulting appointments during which he returned to the OECD for four years.